inventure/Fake_Dependency_Service/README.md

 * The URI: The entire uri is part of the key.
 When unique resources exist in the URI, that is enough for the key to be unique.
 An example could be if a user's id is in the URI.
 Query Params can also provide unique resources in the URI.
+* Http Method: By default, mocks will accept any http method.
+But we can also restrict mocks to only allow specific HTTP methods by defining the `X-Fake-Dependency-Http-Method` header in the mock setup.
+This also allows us to return different response bodies for different http methods of the same endpoint.
+Supported Http Methods are POST, PUT, PATCH, GET, DELETE, OPTIONS, HEAD, TRACE, and CONNECT.
 * Request ID Headers: While optional, it is recommended to have a Request ID header for optimum uniqueness and performance.
 In micro-service architectures, it is a good practice for each service to forward Request IDs to each other.
 This allows for tracing of each workflow execution.
 Additionally, some URIs may not unique.
 A Request ID as